 Meet Me in Atlantis: An author’s obsessive pursuit of the fabled lost city By Nancy Famolari People have been fascinated by Plato’s descriptions of Atlantis in the Timeas and the Critias since they were written.
 The descriptions are tantalizing because Plato in the Critias gives a very explicit placement for the sunken island, including measurements […]

 Nightlife in Harar, Ethiopia: Watching the Hyenas By Justin Dupee In life, as in travel we are sometimes given a brief glimpse of things to come, our futures spelled out in foreshadowing.
 A missing bag at the airport can signal the beginning of a trip full of mishaps.
 Securing the last room at a much […]

 The Sidi Driss Hotel lets Travelers Walk the Jedi Path By Kim Toolson Cool, gloomy and unearthly quiet, the cave I entered hardly fit my notion of a hotel lobby.
 It seemed more like a setting for “Star Wars,” which is exactly what it was when George Lucas used this underground labyrinth of vaulted rooms […]

 Crossing Africa on a Motorcycle By Andy Christian Castillo On the back of a Yamaha XT660, Spencer Conway traveled over 37,000 miles and circumnavigated the continent of Africa.
-His trip took him through deserts, jungles and savannah.
-He endured grueling environmental conditions, was shot at by armed bandits in Kenya and stoned by angry villagers […]
+His trip took him through deserts, jungles, and savannah.
+He endured grueling environmental conditions, was shot at by armed bandits in Kenya, and stoned by angry […]